Sweat Rate Calculator

 • Duration is in hours

 First, calculate the difference between your starting and ending weight to find raw weight loss.
 Next, add the amount of fluid you drank and any urine you produced to this weight loss number.
-This step is vital because it shows the total fluid that actually left your body.
+This step is important because it shows the total fluid that actually left your body.
 Finally, divide the total fluid loss by the duration of your workout in hours.
-This accurate method helps you replace exactly what you lost.
+This approximate method provides information to help replace an approximation of what you lost.

 This calculation is widely accepted by coaches and medical professionals for its reliability.